yhs666/mc-docs.zh-cn/articles/storage/scripts/storage-blobs-container-delete-by-prefix-powershell.md

 $prefix = "image"

 # get a reference to the storage account and the context
-$storageAccount = Get-AzureRmStorageAccount `
+$storageAccount = Get-AzStorageAccount `
   -ResourceGroupName $resourceGroup `
   -Name $storageAccountName
 $ctx = $storageAccount.Context

 # list all containers in the storage account
 Write-Host "All containers"
-Get-AzureStorageContainer -Context $ctx | select Name
+Get-AzStorageContainer -Context $ctx | select Name

 # retrieve list of containers to delete
-$listOfContainersToDelete = Get-AzureStorageContainer -Context $ctx -Prefix $prefix
+$listOfContainersToDelete = Get-AzStorageContainer -Context $ctx -Prefix $prefix

 # write list of containers to be deleted
 Write-Host "Containers to be deleted"